scrabbletank/farhome-rules/rulesdoc.md

 ### Long Rest

 Long rests require 8 hours of rest with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, or brewing potions.
 You automatically recover 1 wound and 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.
 You regain mana equal to 3 + your character's level.
 If you go more than 24 hours without taking a long rest you must make an exhaustion roll against 2 bad dice and 1 terrible die.
 You make this check every 24 hours without a long rest.

+When taking a long rest in the wilderness you must light a fire and make camp to gain the full benefits.
+To start a fire, make an average difficulty survival check.
+Depending on your location this roll may be easier or harder.
+On failure, instead of the normal benefits you regain 1 healing surge and restore mana equal to half your character's level.
+You may still spend any number of healing surges during this rest.

 ### Exhaustion
 All adventurers need to rest from time to time, trying to do too much in a day can leave you exhausted.
 You can gain exhaustion from many situations, from travelling too long, not taking rests, spells, or abilities.
 At 6 levels of exhaustion your character drops dead.